 How to Prepare for a Power Outage Caused by a Storm

-It may be true that April showers bring May flowers, but storms can also bring heavy winds that can knock down power lines.
+Storms can bring heavy winds and rain that can damage or knock down power lines.
 Here are a few tips to help make sure you are prepared for a power outage:

 - Make sure you have a flashlight at home.
 Flashlights should be used instead of candles as an alternative light source to prevent the risk of fire.
 Remember to keep an extra supply of batteries on hand to ensure flashlights will work.

 - Obtain a portable radio for emergencies.
 You will not be able to use your TV or home computer without power.
 A portable radio can keep you informed on weather and safety conditions during a storm and can be easily stored when it is not needed.